UnlyEd/next-right-now/guides/stacker-cms/use-stacker.md

 ---

+## Usage

+We won't cover how to use Stacker in this documentation.
+Please refer to their [official documentation](https://docs.stacker.app/?ref=unly-nrn).

-## Overview
+## Slack Support

-Airtable is very similar to Excel and Google Sheets.
-It's more user-friendly than both, but not as powerful sometimes.

-I strongly recommend you [join their Slack channel](https://stacker-customers.slack.com) for getting some support.
+[Join their Slack channel](https://stacker-customers.slack.com) for getting proper support. _(they're awesome and very helpful, even for free customers!)_